 The PERCENTILE function uses the following arguments:

-- Array (required argument) – It is the array or range of data that defines the relative standing.
+Array (required argument) – This is the array or range of data that defines the relative standing.

-- k (required argument) – It is the percentile value in the range 0..1, inclusive.
+k (required argument) – The percentile value in the range 0…1, inclusive.

 How to use the PERCENTILE Function in Excel?

 As a worksheet function, PERCENTILE can be entered as part of a formula in a cell of a worksheet.
-To understand the uses of the function, let us consider an example:
+To understand the uses of the function, let’s consider an example:

 Suppose we are given the following data:

-We will use several formulas to understand what we will get.
+We will use several formulas to get what we want to know.
 The first formula we use is PERCENTILE(B5:B10,0.1):

 We get the results below:

 The value of k can be entered as a decimal or a percentage.
-So here, the value 0.1 in cell B12 is the same as 10% (the 10th percentile).
+Here, the value 0.1 in cell B12 is the same as 10% (the 10th percentile).

 If we use the formula PERCENTILE(B5:B10,50%), as shown below:

-- The supplied value of k is less than 0 or greater than 1; or
+The supplied value of k is less than 0 or greater than 1.

-Thanks for reading CFI’s guide to important Excel functions!
+Thanks for reading CFI’s guide to this useful Excel function.
 By taking the time to learn and master these functions, you’ll significantly speed up your financial analysis and Excel modeling.
-To learn more, check out these additional resources:
+To learn more, check out these additional CFI resources: